 Update: I have written a complete Proofpoint email authentication guide that describes how to implement this workaround in detail.

 Even if a Proofpoint customer employs the above workaround, or pays for Email Fraud Defense, the lack of shared aggregate data harms non-Proofpoint users.
 Domain owners aren’t getting the valuable DMARC feedback they need from Proofpoint mail recipients to identify email delivery problems and malicious campaigns.

 DMARC can only be successful if everyone implementing it does the bare minimum effort of honoring DMARC policies by default, including sending out DMARC aggregate/rua reports to all services.
 By only sharing aggregate DMARC data in their own Email Fraud Defense service, Proofpoint is valuing vertical integration and market capture over the trustworthiness of email for all, including their own email gateway customers.

-To Proofpoint leadership: It’s time to rethink your priorities, starting with honoring DMARC policies by default, sending proper DMARC aggregate/rua reports to everyone according to the RFC by default, and supporting DKIM and DMARC on Proofpoint Essentials (nope, they don’t) .
+To Proofpoint leadership: It’s time to rethink your priorities, starting with honoring DMARC policies by default, and sending proper DMARC aggregate/rua reports to everyone according to the RFC by default.